 Putting the coating here has some optical benefits, but also allows the IGU to have lower solar gain statistics.
 Essentially, in much the same way that low E glass reflects heat back into the house, thermal energy from the sun is reflected away from your home.
 A low E coating in combination with a tint is often referred to as “solar glass”, and can have a solar heat gain coefficient (g-value) of as low as 0.14 – meaning 86% of solar thermal energy is reflected away from your home.
 Thus, creating a cool, comfortable indoor summer environment – another of the big advantages of low E glass.

 Applying this to another real-world scenario, kids take ages to eat ice creams.
-Before you know it, it’s all over their clothes, your clothes, the floor, the settee, the ceiling, the cat, everywhere.
-Comfortable Summer indoor temperatures aside, the solar reflective properties of low E glass may very well increase the refractory period between the initial scoop, and the dreaded drip.
-As a former ice-cream-lobbing infant myself, I can confirm the validity of this.
+Before you know it, it’s all over their clothes, your clothes, the floor, the settee, the ceiling, the family pet, everywhere.
+Comfortable Summer indoor temperatures aside, the solar reflective properties of low E glass may very well increase the refractory period between the initial scoop, and the first drip.

 Through a similar mechanism to which thermal radiation is reflected, low E glass is also able to prevent the vast majority of UV radiation from entering your home.
 This not only protects your family, but also your furnishings, as UV light has a particularly annoying habit of having a sort of bleaching effect on your carpets and fittings, causing them to lose their colour.